johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ### Refresh Browser Cached Data

-For resources that may change frequently, use the `'reload'` option to ensure that the browser checks with the server for a fresh response before returning the cached response.
+For resources that may change frequently, use the `'reload'` option to ensure the browser checks with the server for a fresh response before returning the cached response.

 ::: info
 This mode will make a conditional request to the server, and if the resource has not changed, it should return a `304 Not Modified` response, allowing the browser to reuse the cached response.